Helo Study

 Landing Zone Circuit

 Execute an approach and landing at each LZ in turn.
-Explore different approaches
+Explore different approaches to each LZ.

 Nose Orbiting

-keep your nose pointed at the target while orbiting around it at a consistent
+A simple drill to build muscle memory and familiarity.
+Your objective here is keep your nose pointed at the target while orbiting around it at a consistent range and speed.

 This is accomplished by balanced usage of the cyclic and pedals.